 You got the job.
 Now learn how to keep it, and maybe even get a promotion.
 Discover what it takes to stand out at work, how to handle challenges and how to be safe in your workplace.

 Discover valuable resources to help your clients, students, children and the people in your community as they plan and achieve their career goals in Alberta.

 Check Out Tools & Resources

-Action words are the specific, descriptive words you use to tell employers about your skills and accomplishments.
-Action words will help your application form, resumé and job interview stand out.
+Power words are the specific, descriptive words you use to tell employers about your skills and accomplishments.
+Power words will help your application form, resumé and job interview stand out.